ess-community/aiml-blogs/content/posts/Diffusion-Models-DDIM/index.md

 - This allows DDIM to use far fewer sampling steps (e.g., 10–50 instead of 1000+) while maintaining similar sample quality.
 - Because the training objective is essentially the same, a model trained as a DDPM can usually be used directly for DDIM sampling.

-In short: ***DDIM is a faster way to sample from diffusion models*** that you can apply to many existing DDPM models without retraining.
+**In short**: *DDIM is a faster way to sample from diffusion models* that you can apply to many existing DDPM models without retraining.

 ## References
 [^Sohl-Dickstein2015]: Sohl-Dickstein, J. et al., 2015.
 [Deep unsupervised learning using nonequilibrium thermodynamics](https://arxiv.org/abs/1503.03585). *Proceedings of the 32$^{nd}$ International Conference on Machine Learning (ICML)*, PMLR, 37, pp.2256–2265.